hreskiv/CAPsMAN/README.md

 # Description

-This repository contains two configuration files, each featuring configurations for two wireless networks named **VIP** and **Guest**.
+This repository contains two configuration files, one is the controller, other one is the CAP for two wireless networks named **VIP** and **Guest**.
 These configurations apply regardless of whether the device is in standalone or controller mode.

 1. **capsman-standalone-hap-ac2**:
    - Configuration for a standalone access point and CAPsMAN.